 - Communicate and document effectively and relate well to people.
 I also design, write specifications for, and manage projects.

-- Managed a team of five software engineers and oversaw architecture decisions for software projects.
+- Managed a small team of software engineers and oversaw architecture decisions for software projects.
 Supervised the datacenter’s server and database configuration.
 Managed the hiring of new software engineers.

 - Co-developed Oyster.com’s photo-rich iPad app, including the app’s Objective-C codebase and its API backend.

-- Implemented the backend for Oyster Shots, a tag-based photo search engine and filtering system for Oyster’s 750,000 hotel photos.
+- Implemented the backend for Oyster Shots, a tag-based photo search engine and filtering system for the 1,000,000+ hotel photos.
 More info.

 - Ported the entire C++ web backend (which produced static HTML pages) to Python (which renders all pages dynamically).
 This allowed us to develop and release business-level features much more quickly.